mrmarganski/mkdoc/docs/index.md

 ## Under Construction

+!!! danger
+    Despite how it looks, this site is not ready and just a test of all the cool mkdoc features.
+    **Links to many pages are broken and just for visuals** This site is to get a grasp on mkdocs and the potential benefits while we integrate markdown for documentation.

 This site is under development for testing mkdocs and not to be used at the moment - An official 2064 team page will be development from what is learned with mkdocs.

 ## What You'll Learn